Crimes Against the Elderly

 victims and being sensitive to their needs, our prosecution unit will be able

 to give these victims a voice in a court of law.

-If you feel you are being victimized, please call one of the following Economic Crime Units in the location nearest to you:
+If you feel you are being victimized, please call the Elder Fraud Hotline: